labor

 Synonyms: fugiō, effugiō, ēvādō, refugiō, cōnfugiō, diffugiō, aufugiō, prōfugiō, āvolō, ēripiō, ēlābor

-5. I am mistaken, am wrong, err, commit a fault
+5. to be mistaken, be wrong, err, commit a fault

 Synonyms: dēlinquō, errō, committō, offendō